 The salad is loaded with potatoes, carrots, and sometimes sauerkraut, perfumed with fresh parsley and dressed with extra virgin olive oil.
 It is typically served as an appetizer or a side dish during the holidays and guaranteed that everyone will swoon with sheer delight.

 Here’s a hearty, show-stopping soup made with beet that the vegans and even the meat-eaters cannot wait to get their hands on.
-While this soup is a common fixture in Russian and Polish households, Ukraine is frequently regarded as its country of origin.
+Although Borscht is a dish that originated from Ukraine, it’s a common fixture in Russian and polish households.

 Depending on your mood, borscht can be served hot or cold, meaty or light.
 Roasting the beet beforehand is not required but highly recommended, as this helps enhance its natural sweetness.
 The flavors are perfectly balanced with tomato paste and a myriad of spices.